K3rnel-Dev/KnightLNK_builder/README.md

 ## 📑 About
 </b>(Knight-LNK BUILDER) Lnk-Dropper Builder on C# Language</b>
-<strong>A simple builder for creating reference files to remote files with subsequent installation and hide launch.</strong>
+<strong><br>A simple builder for creating reference files to remote files with subsequent installation and hide launch.</strong>

 ## 💻 Screens
 <p float="left" align="center">